-.
-Summary of Significant Ac counting Policies (continued) Capital Assets (continued) Capital assets are capitalized on acquisition and amortized on a straight-line basis over their useful lives, which has been estimated to be as follows: Buildings, service equipment and land improvements 5 - 40 years Major equipment 3 - 15 years Financial Instruments The Hospital classifies its financial instruments as either fair value or amortized cost.
-The Hospital's accounting policy for each category is as follows: Fair value This category includes cash and investments.
-They are initially recognized at cost and subsequently carried at fair value.
-Changes in fair value are recognized in the Statement of remeasurement gains and losses until they are realized, then they are transferred to the Statement of operations.
-Changes in fair value on restricted assets are recognized as a liability until the criterion attached to the restrictions has been met.
-Interest and dividends attributable to these financial instruments are reported in the Statement of operations.
-Transaction costs related to financial instruments in the fair value category are expensed as incurred.
-Where a decline in fair value is determined to be other than temporary, the amount of the loss is removed from accumulated remeasurement gains and losses and recognized in the Statement of operations.
-On sale, the amount held in accumulated remeasurement gains and losses associated with that instrument is removed from net assets and recognized in the Statement of operations.
-Amortized cost This category includes accounts receivable, promissory notes,

-This category includes accounts receivable, promissory notes, accounts payable and accrued liabilities.
-They are initially recognized at cost and subsequently carried at amortized cost using the effective interest rate method, less any impairment losses on financial assets.
+1. Summary of Significant Ac counting Policies (continued) Capital Assets (continued) Capital assets are capitalized on acquisition and amortiz straight-line basis over their useful lives, which has estimated to be as follows: Buildings, service equipment and land improvement s 5-40 years Major equipment 3 - 15 years Financial Instruments The Hospital classifies its financial instruments a value or amortized cost.
+The Hospital's accountine each category is as follows: Fair value This category includes cash and investments.
+They recognized at cost and subsequently carried at Changes in fair value are recognized in the S remeasurement gains and losses until they are re they are transferred to the Statement of operations fair value on restricted assets are recognized as a the criterion attached to the restrictions has been re fair value. tatement of ealized, then s.
+Changes in liability until Interest and dividends attributable to the instruments are reported in the Statement of opera Transaction costs related to financial instrument value category are expensed as incurred. s in the fair Where a decline in fair value is determined to b temporary, the amount of the loss is removed from remeasurement gains and losses and recogni Statement of operations.
+On sale, the amou accumulated remeasurement gains and losses ass that instrument is removed from net assets and r the Statement of operations. accumulated zed in the unt held in ociated with Amortized cost This category includes accounts receivable, prom accounts payable and accrued liabilities.
+They recognized at cost and subsequently carried at an using the effective interest rate method, less any losses on financial assets. are initially nortized cost